-Even though the company has banned incentivized reviews on Amazon in 2016, sellers and buyers are still dealing with fake reviews.
+Even though the company banned the incentivized review on Amazon in 2016, sellers and buyers are still dealing with fake reviews.

-What are incentivized reviews?
+What is an incentivized review?
 Incentivized reviews are Amazon reviews that are written by a customer who has agreed to leave a positive review for a benefit.

 A Brief History of Changes to Amazon’s Review System